 Satellite internet is the most expensive method to get online while using an RV.
 Installation of the satellite alone can cost thousands, but the services are powerful and convenient.
 Of course, if you’re renting an RV, satellite internet usually isn’t an option due to installation issues.

-There are now around 430 million WiFi hotspots around the world, and RV parks are including local public WiFi far more often.
-You can also use a WiFi extender to take advantage of as much free internet as possible while on the road.
+Now, RV parks are including local public Wi-Fi far more often.
+You can also use a Wi-Fi extender to take advantage of as much free internet as possible while on the road.

 Photo Credit: Instagram User @northabroad